r24zeng/blockchain/readme.md

-# tttgame
+# tic-tac-toe game

-**tttgame** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).
+**tic-tac-toe game** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).

 ## Get started